Jberczel/jberczel.github.io/_posts/2014-05-01-welcome-to-valhalla.md

 ###Build your own github and jekyll website

 Read a great step-by-step guide [here](http://joshualande.com/jekyll-github-pages-poole/).
-It took me an afternoon to get it set up with disqus comments.
+It took me an afternoon to get it set up and deployed with disqus comments.